 There are so many great resources for putting all of these items together.

-TailorBrands is a DIY Marketing tool that you can use to create your basic branded marketing materials.
+TailorBrands is a DIY Marketing tool that you can use to create your basic branded materials.

 99designs is another option of you’d like to work with a professional designer.

-No matter what resource you decide to use, make sure that you get a “style guide” or “brand book” that you can reference.
+No matter what resource you decide to use, get a “style guide” or “brand book” that you can reference.

 Here’s an image of the DIYMarketers Style Guide so that you can see how simple it is.